Mends Street Jetty

 Mends Street Jetty is located in South Perth in Western Australia.
-The jetty is on the southern shore of the Swan River in the section known as Perth Water.
-The ferry service is primarily used for accessing the Perth Zoo from the Perth central business district.
+Situated at the southern shore of the Swan River in the section known as Perth Water, the ferry service is primarily used for accessing the Perth Zoo from the Perth central business district while also being used for commuters.

 History

 It is not known when the first jetty at Mends Street was built, however, with the opening of the Perth Zoo in October 1898 it was recognised that a regular cross-river ferry service was needed.
 Therefore, at about that time, the existing jetty was widened to 15 ft and an existing service that ran between William Street and Queen Street Jetty was extended to Mends Street.